arco-design/arco-cli/packages/arco-cli-publish/README.md

-# NPM publish module for @arco-design/arco-cli
+# NPM publish module for arco-cli